-To transfer data between the nodes, our supercomputer uses fiber-optic channels and solid-state lasers that are based on solid-state heterostructures, the discovery for which Zhores Ivanovich Alferov was awarded the Nobel Prize.
-It is for this reason that we decided to name our supercomputer “Zhores.”
+To transfer data between the nodes, our supercomputer uses fiber-optic channels and semiconductor lasers that are based on semiconductor heterostructures, which were discovered by Zhores Ivanovich Alferov (for this discovery he won the Nobel Prize).
+That is why we decided to name our supercomputer “Zhores.”

-Landmark development of the “Zhores” supercomputer:
+Milestones in the development of the “Zhores” supercomputer:

-- Autumn 2017 to winter 2018 – design proposal and equipment purchase.
+- Autumn 2017 – winter 2018 – design, tender and equipment purchase;

-- June-August, 2018 – commissioning work;
+- June-August 2018 – commissioning work;

 - August 2018 – measurement of productivity, adaption;

-- September-November 2018 – user tests, “Warm-up” (Hackathon)
+- September-November 2018 – user tests, “Warm-up” – Hackathon;

-- 30 November – official launch.
+- November 30, 2018 – official launch.

 Future development plans:

-- It will be used to train highly qualified specialists;
+- it will be used to train highly qualified specialists;

 Skolkovo Foundation – a non-commercial organization, founded at the initiative of the President of the Russian Federation in September 2010.
 Foundation Goal: the creation of an ecosystem that is favorable to the development of entrepreneurship and research in the following areas: energy-efficiency and energy saving, nuclear, space, biomedical, and strategic computer technologies and software.
 The Foundation is responsible for the management of the Skolkovo Innovation Center, whose activities are regulated by a special law, providing special economic conditions for startups that have undergone specific external technical examination (there are now more than 1800).
 In 2017, aid for Skolkovo companies/participants amounted to 79 billion rubles, while joint aid over 8 years of the project’s existence reached 250 billion rubles.
 About 30 thousand people work at startups and of these more than 5 thousand work onsite at Skolkovo.
 More than 1300 developments and technological solutions have been patented.
 An important part of the Skolkovo ecosystem is the research institute – Skolkovo Institute of Science and Technology (Skoltech), founded and operating with the support of Massachusetts Institute of Technology.
 Skolkovo Innovation Center infrastructure – funded by the federal budget – that is now complete: Technopark, University, university prep school, road and engineering infrastructure.
 About 500 thousand square meters have come into operation.
 Over the next 3 years, that number will double.
 Website: www.sk.ru